CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Template-based Video Question Generation

 \item[Relate] These questions focus on the relative spatial relationship between two objects.
 Again, a universal question demands that a given relationship (e.g., "left of") holds throughout the video, while an existential question requires it to hold in at least one frame. \end{description}

 Generating appropriate temporal descriptive question-answer pairs requires employing the appropriate quantifiers during the generation process.
 For example, CycliST may select all objects that are "\textit{ever} blue" ($\exists$) or all objects that are "\textit{always} small" ($\forall$).
-Note that although static objects are unaffected by the choice of quantifier, they are still fully incorporated into the VQA process.